Zelenskiy gives his first interview with Russian journalists: “This is not just a war. Everything is much worse”

 I don't want to offend you.
 Forgive me if I say "you".
 I just don't know how else to say it.
 I speak as it is.
 What is happening in your country, in Russia, is an incomprehensible story for me.
 Tragedy.
 Yes, tragedy.
 And which affects us.
 That's why I said so.

 And a lot of very children.
-I don’t know… They gave an oath there or there promises… There are many children who didn’t know where they were going, but, of course, many speak nonsense and lie at first out of fear, not knowing what will happen to them.
+I don’t know… They gave an oath there or their promises… There are many children who didn’t know where they were going, but, of course, many speak nonsense and lie at first out of fear, not knowing what will happen to them.
 And then, when they see that they are treated as normal as possible, because there is war, and it happens in different ways, many are shocked.

 And all these [their] phone calls to parents and so on: pick us up.
 And how they abandon the tanks...
 [We have] a huge number of interceptions [of telephone conversations of Russian soldiers].
 Just a huge number of calls when they say: “So and so.
 I shot myself in the leg today, and Pasha broke [something else].”